 4. Enablement: Take care of your hardware

 Purpose: Video calling requires a webcam and a microphone.
-Very often, we see that our users make use of the internal camera and microphone on their laptop/computer.
+Very often, we see that our users make use of the internal camera and microphone on their laptop or computer.
 However, the quality of this hardware is not always optimal.
 Make sure you provide all team members with the required hardware, to make implementing video calls a smoother process.

 Define the minimum camera and audio quality you think is required for video calling, and then buy this hardware for your team!